ImperialCollegeLondon/jupyter_saml2authenticator/README.md

 # This one works for Azure Active Directory.
 c.Saml2Authenticator.saml2_attribute_username = 'http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name'

+# The login_service text.
+What gets written on the sign-in button after
+# "Sign in with".
+Defaults to "SAML2 Single Sign-on".
+# c.Saml2Authenticator.login_service = "SAML2 Single Sign-on"

 # Er, I don't know what this is.
 From django-saml2-auth:
-# FormatString.
-Sets the Format property of authn NameIDPolicy
+# "FormatString.
+Sets the Format property of authn NameIDPolicy"
 # c.Saml2Authenticator.saml2_name_id_format

 # Whether to remove any @domain parts of the returned username.
 You might want to